 Albay has a special place in my childhood.
 I have fun memories of many summers spent in Albay.
 My mom hails in Daraga and we would visit her home often.
 No matter how long the drive, it’s always the majestic Mayon, the imposing Daraga Church and enjoyable time with cousins and siblings.
 My last visit though was drenched in tears like the heavy rain that poured upon us the day we said goodbye to my dearest lola (grandma).
 I was close to her.
 Relatives always say I’m her favorite apo (grandson).
 That was more than a decade ago.
 When an photo assignment from InFlight came recently, I thought I guess it’s time to come back.
 Not only to retrace the steps of my youth but to re-discover Albay.

 I was enjoying lying on the bow of the large outrigger boat coming from Pasacao Port in Camarines Sur to our destination of San Pascual in Burias Island, Masbate.
 I wanted to enjoy the fresh sea air and not be bounded inside the tarp-covered windows of the shaded boat seats behind me.
-The splash from the ride didn’t reach the bow that much so I enjoyed the sea view and conversation from the local guide in the area.
+The splash from the ride didn’t reach the bow that much so I enjoyed the sea view and conversation with the local guide in the area.
 Suddenly there was a rustle of activity that led me to see what was happening.
-We were approaching the Burias Island already and just in time when the afternoon light came in, spreading its golden hue over the high cliffs bounding the bay where the municipality of San Pascual is nestled in.
+We were approaching Burias Island already and just in time when the afternoon light came in, spreading its golden hue over the high cliffs bounding the bay where the municipality of San Pascual is nestled in.